planetclegg/Jays-HOWTOs/IP-Discovery.md

 # Connect a unix/linux/osx computer directly to it via ethernet (raspi supports auto-mdx, so does mac and most
 # modern machines, but if you're unsure use a crossover cable or ethernet hub)

+# first just try the following, for a freshly minted raspi install this usually works (because of zeroconf/avahi)

+ssh pi@raspberrypi.local

+# note that this assumes you have SSH enabled, which is no longer open by default on newer distros

+# what follows is what to do if you have a problem with using the zerconf address

 # note: wherever you see "eth0" below, substitute the correct network interface (eth0, wlan0, en0, etc).
 #       use "ifconfig" with no options to dump all interaces